graphcore/poptorch/docs/user_guide/overview.rst

 Here is an example below to use formatted strings(f-strings) in :py:class:`poptorch.ParallelPhasedExecution`.

-Inside the code example below, there are two lines that f-strings are used in the ``forward()`` class.
+Inside the code example below, there are two lines where f-strings are used.
 One is ``f"phase{phase}_ipu{ipu}"`` at Line 25,
 where ``phase`` is
 0, 1, 1, 2, 3, 3, 4, 5, and 5 respectively,